Food, Jordan, Middle Eastern Food

 15. Green Almonds

-And did you know how Almond looks like before it matured?
+And did you know what Almond looked like before it matured?
 I sure didn’t before this trip!
 This is Green Almond, which is in season for a brief moment in Spring in Jordan.
-I was lucky enough to be in Jordan at the right time (early May), and these Green almonds could be found everywhere – you just buy a few and dip it in salt before digging in!
-The green almond is a bit fuzzy on the outside, with thin crunchy apple-like texture outer layer.
-On the inside is the same almond nut we all know and love, but in its soft, jelly-like form.
-If left longer on the tree, the almonds will mature, harden and turn into the brown almond we all know and love!
+I was lucky enough to be in Jordan at the right time (early May), and these Green almonds could be found everywhere – you just buy a few and dip them in salt before digging in!

 Green Almonds in Jordan